Who Was Richard Wurmbrand?

 In 1945, Romanian Communists seized power and a million Russian troops poured into the country.
 Pastor Wurmbrand ministered to his oppressed countrymen while engaging in bold evangelism to the Russian soldiers.

-That same year, Richard and Sabina Wurmbrand attended the Congress of Cults organized by the Romanian Communist government.
+That same year, Richard and Sabina attended the Congress of Cults, organized by the Romanian Communist government.
 Many religious leaders came forward to praise Communism and to swear loyalty to the new regime.
-Richard walked up to the podium and declared to the delegates, whose speeches were broadcast to the whole nation, that their duty is to glorify God and Christ alone.
+Richard walked up to the podium and declared to the delegates, whose speeches were broadcast to the whole nation, that their duty was to glorify God and Christ alone.

-Between 1945 and 1947, Richard distributed one million Gospels to Russian troops, often disguising the books as Communist propaganda.
+Between 1945 and 1947, Richard distributed 1 million Gospels to Russian troops, often disguising the books as Communist propaganda.
 Richard also helped arrange the smuggling of Gospels into Russia.

-On February 29, 1948, the secret police kidnapped Richard while on his way to church and took him to their headquarters.
+On Feb.
+29, 1948, the secret police kidnapped Richard as he traveled to church and took him to their headquarters.
 He was locked in a solitary cell and labeled “Prisoner Number 1.”
-In 1950, his wife Sabina was also imprisoned.
-She was forced to serve as a laborer on the Danube Canal project, leaving their nine-year-old son, Mihai, alone and homeless, was cared for by Christians who risked imprisonment to care for the child of a political prisoner.
-Sabina was released after three years, and Richard was also later release, only to be re-arrested and then released in an amnesty in 1964.
+In 1950, his wife, Sabina, was also imprisoned.
+She was forced to serve as a laborer on the Danube Canal project, leaving their 9-year-old son, Mihai, alone and homeless.
+He was then taken in by Christian friends, who risked imprisonment to care for the child of a political prisoner.
+Sabina was released after three years, and Richard was also later released, only to be re-arrested and then released in an amnesty in 1964.

 Richard began his ministry of being a voice for persecuted Christians in the West, where he also wrote his testimony of persecution, Tortured for Christ.
-Later, Richard moved on to the United States, and in 1967, the Wurmbrands officially began a ministry committed to serving our persecuted Christian family, called Jesus to the Communist World (later renamed The Voice of the Martyrs).
-This work continues today in more than 60 countries where Christians are persecuted today.
+Later, Richard moved to the United States, and in 1967 the Wurmbrands officially began a ministry committed to serving our persecuted Christian family called Jesus to the Communist World (later renamed The Voice of the Martyrs).
+This work continues today in more than 60 countries where Christians are persecuted.